|The Barcelona Tours bus arriving|

 Barcelona Bus Tours or "Hop on and hop off sightseeing tourist buses", as they are colloquially known, are a popular way to view Barcelona city.
 As a first-time tour-bus traveller and perhaps a cynic, I was pleasantly surprised by the experience.
 I have always tended to write off the concept of a tourist bus tour as only for those who have no interest in truly understanding a city.
 However, what the tour provided me, a Barcelona resident, was the exact opposite.
 From the tour I managed to obtain a better understanding of the layout of my city and what it has to offer than I have ever enjoyed previously.

-For this review I tried out Barcelona Tours tourist bus operated by Pullmantur however there are other operators of similar services in the city.More information on this "hop on hop off sightseeing" bus at Spainbookers
+For this review I tried out Barcelona Tours tourist bus operated by Pullmantur however there are other operators of similar services in the city.More information about this "hop on hop off sightseeing" bus

 The bus tours can be utilised in two different and distinct ways.
 You may wish to use the Barcelona Tours bus as a novel means of getting around the city.
 You can hop on and off at whatever destinations you have chosen to reach and can rest assured that the bus will take you to all of the must-see tourist hot spots.
 Alternatively, you may just choose to experience the full tour in one go, gaining an overview of what the city has to offer and taking note of particular places of interest to return to.